eleme/meepo/docs/index.rst

 Usage
 =====

-Meepo use signal to hook into the events of mysql binlog and sqlalchemy, the hook is very easy to install.
+Meepo use blinker signal to hook into the events of mysql binlog and sqlalchemy, the hook is very easy to install.

 Hook with MySQL's binlog events: